Phone Number Regex Patterns by Country

 | Machine-comparable | ✅ Yes — string equality works | ❌ No — (415) 555-1234 ≠ 415.555.1234 |

-North America uses the NANP (North American Numbering Plan) with a consistent 10-digit format: 3-digit area code + 7-digit subscriber number.
+North America uses the North American Numbering Plan (NANP): a 10-digit format — a 3-digit area code plus a 7-digit subscriber number.

 ^(\+1)?[-.\s]?\(?\d{3}\)?[-.\s]?\d{3}[-.\s]?\d{4}$